doytsujin/rotate/docs/expectation.md

 ---
 ## Operators and Logic

-> pretty much the same as C
+> pretty much the same as C with little modifications